 - The Student Code of Conduct is in effect at all times.
 Violations of the Student Code of Conduct and all other College policies as outlined in Undergraduate and Graduate student handbooks and catalogues as well as in other official institutional publications will be subject to disciplinary action through the College’s disciplinary process.

-- Campus Center/Cabaret policy infractions will minimally result in an official warning issued by Campus Center/Cabaret management.
-Those in receipt of more than 2 warnings will be subject to disciplinary action as sanctioned by the Campus Center/Cabaret management and/or the College conduct coordinator as applicable.
+- Failure to comply with all policies and/or cooperate with the Cabaret Staff or other College personnel during the course of an event will result in the immediate suspension and/or termination of the event and potential loss of future reservation privileges and possible disciplinary action.
+Policy infractions will minimally result in an official warning issued by Campus Center/Cabaret Management.
+Those in receipt of more than 2 warnings will be subject to disciplinary action as sanctioned by the Campus Center/Cabaret Management and/or referral to the Office of Student Conduct as applicable.

-- The organization/person requesting space usage will be financially liable for facility and/or equipment in the event of loss or damage (including, but not limited to, that resulting from theft, abuse, or gross misuse) during the reservation.
+- The organization/person requesting space usage will be financially liable for facility and/or equipment in the event of loss or damage (including, but not limited to that resulting from theft, abuse, or gross misuse) during their reservation.

-- Event host/sponsors are responsible for guests of the College involved in or in attendance at their event and for upholding the College Guest Policy in accordance with the Student Handbook.
+- Event host/sponsors are responsible for guests of the College involved in or in attendance of their event and for upholding the College Guest Policy in accordance with the Student Handbook.

 - Only current members of the Emerson College community (those with a valid Emerson ID) may request a reservation for the Cabaret.

-- Cabaret requests must be made in person at least 14 days (two weeks) in advance at the Information Desk of the Campus Center, 150 Boylston Street.
+- Cabaret requests must be made at least 14 days (two weeks) in advance either online at https://events.emerson.edu/reserve or at the Information Desk of the Campus Center, 150 Boylston Street.

 - Students, organizations, and departments may only reserve a total of five (5) Cabaret events at a time.
 Additional requests will not be taken until at least one of these events has passed.
 This does not include reservations made elsewhere in the Campus Center.